Skip to content

 I began my counselling training in the Psychosynthesis model before furthering my study in practice in the Gestalt model of therapy.

-In addition to my private practice I am currently an honourary counsellor with a local charity, The Wimbledon Guild, offering counselling to women and men who live and work in the Borough of Merton.
+In addition to my private practice I have been an honourary counsellor with a local charity, The Wimbledon Guild, offering counselling to women and men who live and work in the Borough of Merton.

-I also work with the Terrence Higgins Trust a specialist organisation offering therapy for the LGBTQI+ community living with or affected by HIV, as well as those struggling with issues related to sexuality and gender identity.
+I have also worked with the Terrence Higgins Trust a specialist organisation offering therapy for the LGBTIQA+ community living with or affected by HIV, as well as those struggling with issues related to sexuality and gender identity.

 Areas of life I have experience of working with, and have had training in, include: